conan-io/docs/reference/config_files/source_credentials.rst

 Using the ``token`` field, will add an ``Authorization = Bearer {token}`` header.
 This would be the preferred way of authentication, as it is typically more secure than using user/password.

-You can also specify any custom headers that may be required to request the sources to the server using the ``headers`` field.
+You can also specify any custom headers that may be required to request the sources to the server using the _optional_ ``headers`` field.

 If for some reason HTTP-Basic auth with user/password is necessary it can be provided with the ``user`` and ``password`` fields: